 To make the glaze, put the sugar, Madeira, sherry vinegar, and honey into a pan and stir over a low heat.
 Bring to the boil, lower the heat and simmer for 3-4 minutes until you have a glossy dark syrup.
 Do not leave unattended, as it will easily boil over.

-Pour on the rest of the glaze and return to the oven for another 25-35 minutes until the ham is golden brown, basting with the pan juices frequently.
+Pour on the rest of the glaze and return to the oven for another 25-35 minutes until the ham is golden brown and cooked through, basting with the pan juices frequently.
 It also helps to turn the pan as you baste to ensure that the ham colours evenly.

 Remove from the oven and allow to rest for 15 minutes before carving.